JonMuehlst/pcap-feature-extractor/workflow.md

   2. Commit to your local fork
   3. Issue a Pull request

 # Push changes to github
+  0. Verify code is up-to-date with remote (See steps below)
   1. Update all the relevant changes in `changelog.txt` (See the file for structure)
     1.1 Use git diff to easily view changes
   2. Use `git add filenames...` to add all modified and new files.
 (Also add TODO, changelog itself, temp etc...)